Robert Prichard

 John Robert Stobo Prichard (born 17 January 1949) is a Canadian lawyer, economist, and academic.
 He is the past president and chief executive officer and former director of Torstar Corporation.
-He is the former chairman of the Bank of Montreal.
+He was previously chairman of the Bank of Montreal and the 13th president of the University of Toronto.

 Academia

 Born in London, England, Prichard attended prep school at Upper Canada College.
 He studied economics as an undergraduate at Swarthmore College.
 He graduated with a bachelor's degree in 1971 and earned a Master of Business Administration (M.B.A.) at the University of Chicago that same year before receiving law degrees from the University of Toronto and Yale Law School.

 Prichard joined the Faculty of Law at the University of Toronto in 1976.
 He served as dean of the faculty from 1984 to 1990.

 Prichard was appointed the thirteenth president of the University of Toronto in 1990, a position which he held until 2000.
 During his ten years as president, the U of T's endowment rose to $1.4 billion, the most of any Canadian university.